 Have you downloaded antivirus software simply because it was free or had promising features?
 There are many AV apps out there, and their degree of protection and performance can wildly vary.

 Beyond protecting your phone from viruses and malware, a good AV app helps you delete junk files, adware and spyware from your phone.
-And it’s a good rule to live by to stay away from free AV software.
+And it’s a good rule to stay away from free AV software.
 That’s because they could compromise your privacy and security.
-Tap or click here to find out what using free AV could cost you.
+Tap or click here to find out what free AV could cost you.

 Apps that don’t get updates often need to go